wendahere/JAWS/Jayvien.md

 >**WEEK 17**

 This week, i passed my [Combined OLED+ULTRASONIC Code](https://github.com/wendahere/JAWS/blob/master/Content/Jay's%20Oled+Ultrasonic%20Sensor.py) to WenDa so that he can help me combined it with our HTML.
 So i can help Sean with his electronics as an assistant and update some of our slides as well.
+I also stayed back to help sean with his electronics so that we can get tested all our components & codes.